Lalotaibi/dept-lan-design/README.md

 ## 🛠️ Project Overview

 - 🔌 Designed a local area network (LAN) connecting:
-  - 📁 Accounts Department
-  - 🚚 Delivery Department
+  - 📁* and **Delivery** — usin  - 🚚t-lan-design

-- Each department includes at least 2 PCs
+A basic LAN- Each department includes at leastign project- Connected using:
-- Connected using:
   - Routers
   - Switches
   - Proper cabling